-Patient access specialist training can help you land a great, entry-level position in the healthcare industry, one of the fastest-growing industries in the nation.
-It can help you begin a career with many future opportunities and bring you the satisfaction of knowing you are helping others receive the care they need.
+Patient access specialist training can help you begin a career with many future opportunities and bring you the satisfaction of knowing you are helping others receive the care they need.

-If you already have a job, it might not be possible to quit working to complete patient access specialist training.
-Through the online training program at Portland Community College, you can complete training without giving up your full-time position.
+If you already have a job and need it to make ends meet, it might not be possible to quit working to complete patient access specialist training full-time.
+However, through the online training program at Portland Community College, you can complete training without giving up your full-time position.
 Our program is designed for adults who are already working, but would like to change or improve their careers.

-Working full-time and completing the online program can actually have many benefits for students, such as:
+Working full-time and completing the online program can have many benefits for students, such as:

 - Continuing to receive income, helping you pay tuition without loans